 Crystal Spring Gibbins

-She is the author of two chapbooks and the full-length poetry collection NOW/HERE (Holy Cow!
-Press), winner of the 2017 Northeastern Minnesota Book Award for poetry and runner-up for the 2017 Edna Meudt Poetry Book Award from the Council for Wisconsin Writers, judged by Sean Thomas Dougherty.
+She is the founder/editor of Split Rock Review and Split Rock Press, editor of Rewilding: Poems for the Environment (Flexible Press, 2020), co-editor of Waters Deep: A Great Lakes Poetry Anthology, and author of Now/Here (Holy Cow!
+Press), winner of the 2017 Northeastern Minnesota Book Award in Poetry and runner-up for the 2017 Edna Meudt Poetry Book Award from the Council for Wisconsin Writers, selected by Sean Thomas Dougherty.

 Her work appears in Arc Poetry Magazine, Cincinnati Review, Hayden’s Ferry Review, Parenthesis Journal, Prairie Schooner, Verse Daily, The Writer’s Almanac, and elsewhere.
 She is the recipient of grants from the Minnesota State Arts Board, Arrowhead Regional Arts Council, and Chequamegon Bay Arts Council.

 Crystal holds a PhD in English with concentrations in Creative Writing, 20th and 21st Century American Poetry, and North American Environmental Literature from the University of Nebraska-Lincoln, an MFA in Creative Writing and Certificate in Publishing from Minnesota State University-Moorhead, and BFA in Professional and Creative Writing from Bemidji State University.
 She has taught creative writing, literature, and composition for nearly 15 years at several universities and colleges in the Midwest.

 Currently, she is writing her second poetry collection Re: Wild, which focuses on native, non-native, and invasive species inhabiting Lake Superior and the Boundary Waters, and illustrating and writing a graphic nonfiction collection about her life and travels.